 By encouraging discovery, understanding, and appreciation of the region’s heritage, the Museum provides perspective for the present and the future.

-The Museum is open for the 2016-2017 season featuring the new exhibits Mahwah’s Herstory: The Changing Roles of Women in Mahwah’s History, and Medicine in Mahwah.
+The Museum will reopen on September 30, 2017 for the 2017-2018 season featuring the new exhibits: Kilmer, The Man, and WWI Sarajevo to Versailles, as well as updated exhibits: Mahwah’s Herstory: The Changing Roles of Women in Mahwah’s History, and Medicine in Mahwah.
 Permanent exhibits are Les Paul in Mahwah and The Donald Cooper Model Railroad.
 The Museum is open weekends and Wednesdays June- September from 1-4 pm.
 Admission is $5 for non-members; members and children are free.

 The Mahwah Museum receives operating support from NJ Historical Commission, Department of State.